jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The edit-section component handles clipboard and selected data actions.
 It supports cut, copy, paste, delete, select all, and clear selection.
 These actions are enabled based on the presence of selected data or text in the clipboard.
 # MarkdownCode > components > toolbar > home > undo section
 The undo-section component has actions for the undo/redo service.
 It supports undo and redo buttons that are enabled based on the project's undo-service actions.
-# MarkdownCode > services > project service
-The project service creates and manages projects by clearing data, recreating cache objects, and notifying components of data changes.
-It opens existing projects by reading and parsing files, recreating cache objects, and notifying the project editor.
-It saves projects by writing parsed objects to a file, resetting the change indicator, and enabling auto-save.
-It updates the data list when the user makes changes in the markdown editor.
-It manages user configurations such as auto-save settings and code style for rendering source code.
 # MarkdownCode > services > Undo service
 The undo service records user text edits in monaco-editors and includes both undo and redo lists.
-# MarkdownCode > services > gpt service
-- Responsible for communication with open-ai api backend, primarily for other services.
-- Uses openai node.js library for communication.
-- Provides function for sending api requests to open-ai.
-  - Function accepts list of json objects with `role` and `content` fields.
-  - Sends list to openai using `createChatCompletion` function.
-  - Retries request 3 times before raising error.
-- Provides method to retrieve list of available models using openai nodejs library.
-- Manages list of available services.
-  - Services can register and unregister.
-  - Registered services should provide name and `get-result` function.
-# MarkdownCode > services > build service
-- Uses gpt-services to convert markdown project data into source code
-- Generates conversions on multiple text frames
-- Transforms original markdown code into source code files
-- Utilizes compress service to render results for each text-fragment in the project
-# MarkdownCode > services > compress service
-The compress service uses the gpt service to shorten a text fragment.
-The get-result function calls the GPT-service with specific parameters, including a system message and the content of the text fragment.
-This service is useful for checking if the gpt service understands the fragment and can be used for other processes.
-It utilizes a result-cache-service to store and track results, updating the result-cache whenever the get-result function is called.
-The gpt-interface for this service is named "compress".
 # MarkdownCode > services > dialog service
 The dialog service is a shared interface for displaying dialog boxes in other components and services, supporting errors, warnings, and information.
 User-triggered actions in a component should be wrapped in an error handler to show an electron dialog box with error details if needed.
 # MarkdownCode > components > toolbar > preferences